Foxtrek64/MinecraftSkinManager/README.md

 Current Version: 1.0.0.0

-Current Features: Search, save, and use skin buttons.
+Current Features: Search, save, and use skins